johntao/blog-2025/src/content/default/my-used-page.md

 - (F) Playwright: amazing tool, has a built-in browser, tracer (debugger), and runs different browsers in parallel. just amazing.
 - (F) Selenium: make sure to set your webdriver correct!
 - (F) AutoIt: still remember my first impression. it's amazing how many things you can do via this tool.
-  - I once used this tool to enhance my live demo, hotkey to activate descriptive popup just like how you do animations in ppt
+  - I once used this tool to enhance my live demo, hotkey to activate descriptive popup just like how you do animations in PowerPoint
 - (F) AutoHotkey: AutoIt spin-off.
 I don't use it that much, I only know that it makes the syntax extraordinarily concise.
 - (F) NUnit: I know the value of unit tests. just don't have enough TDD experience in my career